DanielKng/push3-reverse-engineered/protocol-analysis/push2-push3-protocol.md

     'top_right': 99      # D#6
 }
 ```
+---

+#### Generally

-**Most** CC mappings are the same across the Push 2 and Push 3.
+**Most** other CC mappings are the same across the Push 2 and Push 3.

+The Push 3 has more Buttons, so keep that in mind.

-However, more work needs to be done to list each one in comparison.
+More work needs to be done to list each CC mapping in comparison.

 ---